Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Constructing Separated Sets: Proof of Theorem

-To bound the running time, consider the following.
-Checking if the embedding is balanced takes $O(nd)$ time.
+\paragraph{Running Time} To bound the running time, consider the following.
+Checking if the embedding is $(3,\nicefrac{1}{10})$-balanced takes $O(nd)$ time.
+This can seen by noting that the inequality in Definition \ref{def.balanced-embedding} can be rewritten as:

 Computing $\ell_2^2$-distances and vector projections takes $O(d)$ time per vector, of which there are $n$.
-Sorting takes $\tilde{O}(n)$ time.
-There are at most $O(n)$ sweep cuts to check in both the balanced and unbalanced case, and finding the appropriate cut in both cases takes $O(1)$ time per cut. \end{proof}
+Sorting takes $O(n\log n)$ time.
+There are at most $O(n)$ sweep cuts to check in both the balanced and unbalanced case, and finding the appropriate cut in both cases takes $O(1)$ time per cut.
+Checking the condition: